Activities for Kids31 Fun Telling Time Activities and Games to Teach Kids Time

 If you are looking for creative activities on how to teach time to kids, this can be a great option.
 By incorporating time-telling into storytelling, children learn to associate different times of the day with different activities.
 It helps them understand the concept of time in a narrative context, making it more relatable and memorable.

 Create a story where the characters do different activities at specific times.
 As you read the story, pause and ask your child what time it is in the story.
 You can use a toy clock or a drawing to help them find the answer.
+This virtual analog clock is also a great tool!

-6. Clock Puzzle Challenge
+3. Clock Puzzle Challenges

+This activity combines the excitement of a puzzle with the educational aspect of time-telling.
+It’s perfect for enhancing problem-solving skills and understanding clock faces.
 Create or buy puzzles with different clock faces showing various times.
 Challenge your child to complete the puzzle and then read the time shown on each completed clock face.
 For an added challenge, you can create clues or questions for each time, turning it into a mini treasure hunt of knowledge.

-7. Flashcards Fun
+4. Flashcards Fun

 Time flashcards

+Using flashcards is a classic method of telling time.
+It’s a fun way for kids to practice reading at different times.
+Flashcards can be used for quick daily practice and effectively reinforce what kids have learned.
 Create flashcards with different times shown on clock faces.
 Show the cards to your child and ask them to tell the time.
 For variety, you can also ask them to draw their hands on a blank clock to match a written time.

-11. Time Quiz Show
+5. Time Quiz Show

 Time telling quiz sheet

 A Time Quiz Show is a fun family activity that turns learning into a game.
 It’s a great way to review time-telling skills and involve the whole family in learning.
 This game can be tailored to suit the age and learning stage of the child.
+Create a quiz with different time-telling questions.
+These can range from reading clock faces to calculating time intervals.
+Take turns being the quizmaster and the contestant.
+You can use buzzers for a real game show feel and small prizes for correct answers.

 Why Is Teaching Kids to Tell Time Important?